FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 GA5 - The chapter has in place accountability groups to improve officer accountability.
 Each Executive Committee officer oversees an accountability group comprised of several non-Executive Board officers.
 The Executive Committee officer is responsible for making sure his group of officers is taking care of their duties/expectations and offer assistance as needed.
 The Lt.
 Commander oversees keeping the Executive Committee officers accountable for taking care of their responsibilities.

 GA6 - Officer evaluations are held monthly to discuss plans for the future.
-The purpose of the meetings is to create a conversation between members and the Lt.
+The purpose of the meeting is to create a conversation between members and the Lt.
 Commander to assess progress and identify where the officer needs help.
-These meetings help gauge officer effort while encouraging solid work efforts.
+These meetings help gauge the officer's effort while encouraging solid work efforts.
 Officer expectations and criteria are made clear through officer descriptions and chapter bylaws.

 GA7 - The chapter promotes accountability with chapter-level advisory boards.
 These informal meetings facilitated by the Lt.
 Commander permit a dialogue between chapter members who are in conflict, not fulfilling their goals, or deserve praise for a job well done.
 As stated, advisory boards, condemn wrongful behavior but also allow chapter members to thank brothers for their efforts.